-Any traveler to Costa Rica is likely to encounter the phrase ‘Pura vida’ at some point along the way, so it was no surprise to me that these were the first words uttered by our guide as we were met off the plane in the city’s capital, San Jose.
+Any traveller to Costa Rica is likely to encounter the phrase ‘Pura vida’ at some point along the way, so it was no surprise to me that these were the first words uttered by our guide as we were met off the plane in the city’s capital, San Jose.

 You’ll hear it in many contexts, twisted to fit its purpose, but ‘Pura Vida’ literally means ‘pure life’ and is more than just a greeting or an exclamation of thanks; in Costa Rica it’s a way of life.
 It runs through the veins of its people and is evident in the way this country is so well cared for.
 When you compare Costa Rica with other Central American countries, the contrasts are stark.
 Much less poverty, much higher standard of living, much ‘greener’ outlook on the environment, and most of all, much more peace – Costa Rica has been without an army now for over half a century (and hasn’t missed it at all).

-From a tourism perspective, Costa Rica is much more sustainable and forward-thinking than some of its neighbors.
+From a tourism perspective, Costa Rica is much more sustainable and forward-thinking than some of its neighbours.
 You’ll see much stricter rules in place to protect the environment, inhibiting mass-development of big hotel chains on the ocean front, instead choosing to preserve the environment and the weird and wonderful wildlife that can be found here.
-From the famous sloths and the tapir to the elusive and beautiful Jabiru bird, and the colorful Scarlet Macaw, Costa Rica’s wildlife will leave you in awe.
+From the famous sloths and the tapir to the elusive and beautiful Jabiru bird, and the colourful Scarlet Macaw, Costa Rica’s wildlife will leave you in awe.
 Awaken in the morning to the yelps of howler monkeys and check under your sun lounger for wandering iguanas sheltering with their Jurassic-esque appearance.

 What really strikes visitors to Costa Rica is its beauty and its stunning contrasting landscapes; from the lush green rainforests of the Osa Peninsula and Manuel Antonio, to the mysterious cloud forests of the Central Valley to the dry, almost Africa-like cowboy country in Guanacaste.